The Python Papers

 1 + 2 * 5

 What is the solution?
 If you read it left-to-right, the solution would seem to be 3 * 5 or 15.
 But multiplication has a higher precedence than addition, so it would actually be 10 + 1 or 11.
 How do you figure out precedence in code?
 You could spend a lot of time creating a string parser that groups numbers by the operand or you could use Python's built-in eval function.
-The eval()
+The eval() function is short for evaluate and will evaluate a string as if it was Python code.

-A lot of Python programmers discourage the user of eval()
+A lot of Python programmers discourage the user of eval().

 Let's find out why.